demonatic/Skilo/README.md

 # Skilo Search Engine

 ###### USTC  软院  2019工程实践Project (Under Construction Now)
-Skilo is a simple Search Engine implemented in C++.
+Skilo is a simple Search Engine implemented in C++ on Linux.
 It provides Restful API to create collection with corresponding schema, add documents to collection and word/phrase search services.

 ## Documents